The Arrangement (2017 TV series)

-The Arrangement is an American drama television series created by Jonathan Abrahams which airs on E!.
+The Arrangement is an American drama television series created by Jonathan Abrahams that aired on E!.
 A trailer was released on May 16, 2016.
 The series premiered on March 5, 2017.
 On April 13, 2017, E! announced that it had renewed the series for a 10-episode second season, which premiered on March 11, 2018.

 On May 29, 2018, the series was canceled after two seasons.

 Premise

 Megan Morrison, a young actress, auditions to play the female lead in a high-profile film opposite action star Kyle West.
 She meets Terence Anderson, the leader of the Institute of the Higher Mind, a self-help organization.
 Anderson offers her the title "arrangement"—a contract offering her $10 million if she marries West.

 The show centers around the Hollywood actor and actress's relationship, and is an "'amalgam' of stories inside Hollywood about arranged relationships against the backdrop of self-help programs".
 Some reviews suggest it was inspired by Scientology and the relationship between Tom Cruise and Katie Holmes.